wynnliam/wynnliam.github.io/_drafts/2019-04-02-raycaster-part-02.markdown

 * As I detailed in the last post: *everything* is 64 pixels by 64 pixels in dimensions
 * Everything is vertically fixed as I will explain below

-The first point isn't knew, but coupling it with the second point is huge.
+The first point isn't new, but coupling it with the second point is huge.
 When I say that everything is vertically fixed/centered, I mean the following graphic: